mbarcia/pipelineframework/docs/YAML_SCHEMA.md

 - `AtomicInteger`, `AtomicLong`
 - `List<String>` (custom list serialization)

+Custom domain types are also allowed (including types produced by previous steps).
+The schema does not validate cross-step references.

 ### `protoType` (string, required)
 Protobuf type of the field.
 Available options:
 - `string`